induane/asinine-website/topics/articles/editorial/article_29.rst

 Within this seemingly clinical conceptualization there is a flash of something emotional... hopeful.
-It also gives a framework which one can build upon for a set of ethics which is notoriously difficult to separate from relativism.
-It isn't necessarily objective but in an ocean of chaos with no naturally occurring sand-castles it is necessary to create states of order—foundations on which one may build.
-And that concept itself works well as a foundational one.
+It also gives a framework which one can build upon for a set of ethics which is otherwise notoriously difficult to separate from relativism.
+It isn't necessarily objective, but in an ocean of chaos with no naturally occurring sand-castles it is necessary to create states of order—foundations on which one may build.
+And that concept itself works well as a foundation.

 We may not be able to fully know what we are doing or why we exist in this chaotic indifferent universe but this leaves us with the responsibility to